Why is it that when you become a mom, finding time to take care of yourself seems impossible?

 This is my number one tip when someone tells me they just don’t have time for something.
 The key to time-management is making sure that you are putting those important things on your calendar first and then working everything else around them.

 You are important; be sure to put yourself on the calendar.
-Here are 25 ways to pamper yourself to help you get started.

 #2 – Turn off the TV.